 The speed to market, the speed to launch just continues to get better and better with Brighspot, and we in turn, make that a part of our proposition.
-Where our competition might take months to launch a web presence, our partnership with Perfect Sense and the evolution of Brightspot allows us bring a new client onboard and launch a new experience in a matter of hours.
+Where our competition might take months to launch a web presence, our partnership with and the evolution of Brightspot allows us bring a new client onboard and launch a new experience in a matter of hours.

-Billy Casper Golf (BCG), one of the nation’s largest golf course operators, came to Perfect Sense with a unique challenge: to decrease the launch time of new websites for its partner courses from weeks down to days.
+Billy Casper Golf (BCG), one of the nation’s largest golf course operators, came to Brightspot with a unique challenge: to decrease the launch time of new websites for its partner courses from weeks down to days.
 Previously, BCG was using several different CMS solutions and manual processes to manage and update its websites, making templated site creation and maintenance cumbersome.

 The Outcome: With multisite capabilities backed by a powerful content management engine, Brightspot enabled BCG to effectively scale their business, increase brand consistency and maximize value for present and future clients.
 Thanks to this partnership, BCG’s website development and launch process is accelerated, empowering them to launch beautiful new sites in a matter of days.
 In addition, they can manage thousands of events more consistently across BCG-run clubs with a user-friendly, cloud-based event management solution.

 We had 24 sites hosted on an aging CMS that was cumbersome to use and difficult to improve.
 After a four-month bake-off involving 25 CMS platforms, Hanley Wood selected Brightspot due to its rich features and functionality, and because our content producers loved the publishing experience.
-Perfect Sense helped us relaunch all 24 sites and gave us the successful outcome they promised during our very first meeting.
+Brightspot helped us relaunch all 24 sites and gave us the successful outcome they promised during our very first meeting.

 To successfully expand into a robust digital-first company, Hanley Wood needed to replace its costly, time-consuming CMS with a flexible platform that would deliver first-rate digital experiences and create efficient editorial workflows for more than 80 editors.
 The solution would need to integrate into the company’s existing tech stack, feature multisite and multichannel capabilities, offer real-time analytics and reporting, and have the capacity to distribute and manage sponsored content and targeted content packages.